neo4j-partners/hands-on-lab-neo4j-and-azure/TEMPLATE.md

 Build Generative AI & GraphRAG Agents with Neo4j and Microsoft Foundry

+## Landing Page

+Join us for an immersive hands-on workshop with Neo4j and GenAI agents without writing any code.
+You'll set up a Neo4j Aura instance, explore a pre-built knowledge graph of SEC 10-K financial filings, and build AI agents that use GraphRAG with both Neo4j Aura Agents and Microsoft Foundry's visual tools.
+For those ready to go deeper, we'll dive into a developer section where you'll build and deploy intelligent multi-tool agents using the Microsoft Agent Framework.
+Whether you're a seasoned developer, an AI enthusiast, or just curious about the future of GenAI, this is your hands-on introduction to explainable, relationship-aware AI.

 ## Workshop Overview

-This workshop equips participants with practical skills to combine Neo4j's graph database platform with Microsoft Foundry AI capabilities to build explainable, context-aware AI applications using GraphRAG and agentic patterns.
+This workshop will give participants real-world experience with combining Neo4j's graph database platform with Microsoft Foundry AI capabilities to build explainable, context-aware AI applications using GraphRAG and agentic patterns.

 Participants will work with a real-world dataset—SEC 10-K financial filings—to experience how knowledge graphs enhance AI applications with structured context and relationship-aware retrieval.